 The length of surgery will depend on the changes made to your jaw.
 It may be 2-4 hours.

 Anesthesia prevents pain during surgery.
 As you recover, you may have some pain.
-Your doctor will give you medicine to manage any pain.
+Your doctor will give you medication to manage any pain.

 You may need to stay in the hospital for 2-5 days.
 If you have any problems, you may need to stay longer.